 Crumbling grandeur in Palermo

-Start in this unpolished gem of a capital city with its crumbling architecture, century-old churches, and vibrant eateries.
-Staying at an elegant hotel, you’ll get under the skin of this city with our expert guides, who’ll take you straight to the un-touristy nitty gritty: intriguing churches, historical boulevards and loud, colourful markets.
+Start in this unpolished gem of a city with its crumbling architecture, century-old churches, and vibrant eateries.
+Staying in the elegant Villa Igiea, you’ll get under the skin of this city with our expert guides, who’ll take you straight to the un-touristy nitty gritty: intriguing churches, historical boulevards and loud, colourful markets.
 For a spot of surfing, head to the sheltered bays of San Vito lo Capo, set below high-pointed limestone cliffs and a town with a deliciously Arabic flavour.
 What you’d expect?
 No. Utterly charming?
 Most definitely.

 Salina: “the green island”